iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

 is provided in <d-cite key="lueckmann_benchmarking_2021"></d-cite>.
 For the sake of this post, a more abstract understanding is enough.

-## Flow Matching for Simulation-based Inference
+## Flow Matching for Simulation-Based Inference

 The approach using the Flow Matching formulation to fit the density network is presented by Dax et al. <d-cite key="dax_flow_2023"></d-cite>.
 In the setting